Why court struck out murder case involving Odume - Akwa Ibom ex-AG

 ” We have so many matters like that.
 So my simple advice to the reading public is that they should discountenance the slant that was given in the news on what transpired in Court.
 It was a wrong reportage”

-Nwoko further explained that when the matter was brought to him as the then Attorney General, he had advised that the matter should not be charged to court as investigation revealed that the accused only managed to use a weapon to kill the man who was trying to rape her.
+Nwoko explained that the matter should not have been taken to court in the first place given that investigation had revealed that the accused only managed to use a weapon to kill the man who was trying to rape her.

-The Akwa Ibom State High Court sitting in Uyo, presided over by Justice Bassey Nkanang had on Thursday January, 13, 2022 struck out the murder case.

-The Court had noted that the action was pursuant to section 211 (1) (c) of the Constitution of the Federal Republic of Nigeria and Section 71 of the Criminal Code Procedure Law of Akwa Ibom State.

 It could be recalled that the incident happened on January, 10, 2021 along Abak Road, Uyo, the state capital.